Waldron Mercy Academy: History

-Catherine McAuley, the Irish foundress of the Sisters of Mercy, and the women who joined her were the driving forces behind establishing learning institutions in the United States.

-In 1861, Sister Mary Patricia Waldron, who was 26 at the time, and ten Sisters of Mercy landed in Philadelphia in order to serve the uneducated, poor, and the ailing in the city.
-Because many of the Sisters became ill themselves while aiding the sick in the city, Waldron bought an eight-acre retreat in Merion for their recovery.
+In 1861, Sister Mary Patricia Waldron, who was 26 at the time, and ten Sisters of Mercy landed in Philadelphia where many of the Sisters became ill, Waldron bought an eight-acre retreat in Merion for their recovery.
 In 1885, the adjoining Morgan Estate was purchased.
 The 13-room stone house became St. Anne Convent, and the farmhouse held the Village School for the local farm children.

 The Sisters of Mercy began Mater Misericordiae, an academy for young ladies and boys under 12 years of age, in 1885.
 In 1923, the male boarding students moved to a new school on the property—Waldron Academy for Boys.

-By 1946 the boarders had gone, and Waldron Academy was an all-boys school which was still taught by the Sisters of Mercy.
-Lay faculty and staff joined the ranks in the 1950s, and soon after Waldron had a preschool, as well as a co-educational Montessori program.
+By 1946 the boarders had gone, and Waldron Academy was an all-boys school taught by the Sisters of Mercy.
+Lay faculty and staff joined in the 1950s, and soon after Waldron added a preschool and a co-educational Montessori program.

 In September 1987 Waldron Academy for Boys and Merion Mercy Academy for Girls (lower school) merged and reopened as Waldron Mercy Academy, a Catholic co-educational school from pre-kindergarten to grade eight.
 Waldron Mercy Child Care, a year-round program for children ages three months to four years, was added to the school 15 years later.